Installationview Experimentele Projectweken, Teekengenootschap Pictura x Platform Dolly (Dordrecht, NL)

 Looking for the colour green, 2019

-Installation view of feng shui mural, including a labour performance
+Installation view of feng shui mural, labour performance and intervention

 1037 cm x 320 cm